Asplenium arcanum: Similar species

-Specimens have in the past been identified as, or thought similar to, A. fragrans, A. minimum, A. pumilum, and A. tenerrimum.
+Specimens have in the past been identified as, or thought to be similar to, A. fragrans, A. minimum, A. pumilum, and A. tenerrimum.
 It differs from A. fragrans by the dark purple (rather than green) color at the base of its stipe, from A. pumilum by the lack of long whitish hairs both above and below the leaf, from A. tenerrimum by the enlargement of the side of the lowest pinna towards the leaf base, and from A. minimum by the deeply cut and toothed pinnae and pinnules (rather than rounded and lobed).

 Taxonomy

-Material of this species was described by George E. Davenport in 1894 as a deeply cut variety of A. pumilum, var. laciniatum, based on material collected in Jalisco by Pringle.
-It was described as a species by Alan R. Smith in 2004 based on material from Nayarit.
+Material of this species was described by George E. Davenport in 1894 as a deeply cut variety of A. pumilum, var. laciniatum, based on material collected in Jalisco by Cyrus Pringle.
+It was described as a species by Alan R. Smith in 2004 based on a specimen collected near San Blas, Nayarit by Roxana Stinchfield Ferris.
 He gave it the epithet arcanum in reference to the unclear and mysterious relationship between this species and other spleenworts; it is roughly intermediate in form between A. tenerrimum and A. pumilum, but has well-formed spores, so it is not a first-generation hybrid.

 Distribution and habitat

 Asplenium arcanum grows on stream banks and on wooded hillsides in the states of Nayarit and Sinaloa, at altitudes from 200 to 700 m.
-It has also been collected at Apoyo Lagoon Natural Reserve in Nicaragua.
+It has also been collected once from dry forest in Nicaragua, at an altitude between 100 and 140 m.